25+ Unexpectedly Smart Pets And The Little Things They Learned That Impressed Their Owners

 21. The Conure who refused to let his human go

-Pets often engage in displacement behaviors, which are actions that serve as a coping mechanism when they are anxious or stressed.
-Studies in ethology, the science of animal behavior, highlight that these behaviors—such as excessive grooming or tail chasing—can indicate underlying emotional distress.
+Pets often engage in displacement behaviors, which are actions that serve as coping mechanisms when they are anxious or stressed.
+Studies in ethology, the science of animal behavior, highlight that these behaviors, such as excessive grooming or tail chasing, can indicate underlying emotional distress.
 Recognizing these signs is vital for pet owners who wish to improve their pets' emotional well-being.

-Psychologists recommend creating a calm environment for pets, especially during stressful situations, such as thunderstorms or fireworks.
+Creating a calm environment for pets, especially during stressful situations such as thunderstorms or fireworks, can help alleviate anxiety and minimize displacement behaviors.
 Providing a safe space and using calming techniques, such as gentle petting or soothing sounds, can help alleviate anxiety and minimize displacement behaviors.

 And knew exactly where to perch to evade his snatching